 Sun aimed to build an expansive third-party payment network with POS terminals installed in the country’s convenience stores, allowing customers to pay utility bills, top-up phone credit, transfer money, and settle credit card bills.
 He wanted to build new infrastructure to consolidate and handle the most frequent cash transactions that took place around him.
 That could happen, he thought, if he could connect online spending with offline bank card usage.

 Lei Jun, who would later set up the wide-reaching consumer tech company Xiaomi, was helping an old friend with due diligence of Sun’s project.
-Lei was so impressed by the idea of bridging online and offline payments that he decided to invest in Lakala, using two-thirds of the money he received from selling online bookstore Joyo to Amazon the year before.
+Lei was so impressed by the idea of bridging online and offline payments that he decided to invest in Lakala, using the money he received from selling online bookstore Joyo to Amazon the year before.

 In all, Lakala was founded with USD 2 million in seed funding.
 Lei Jun and Sun each contributed half a million dollars.
 The rest came from Legend Holdings, Lenovo’s parent company.